mesosphere/dcos-docs-site/pages/services/edge-lb/1.4/concepts/cloud-connector/index.md

 ## Enabling Transport Layer Security (TLS)
 By default, AWS Network Load Balancer listeners use the TCP protocol.
 If you want to enable secure encrypted communication using Transport Layer Security and secure socket layer (SSL) certificates, you should do the following in the Edge-LB pool configuration file:
 - Set the `protocol` field to TLS.
-- Set the `policy` field to specify a secure socket layer (SSL) policy
+- Set the `policy` field to specify a [secure socket layer (SSL) policy](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/create-tls-listener.html#describe-ssl-policies).
-- Specify one or more SSL certificate file names for the `certificates` field.
+- Set the `certificates` field to specify one or more [SSL certificates](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/create-tls-listener.html#tls-listener-certificates).

 For example, the following code snippet illustrates how to specify configuration properties for secure communication: